-- Commentary; Ovid’s Daphne and Apollo (Metamorphoses I.452-567) (beta ed., June 2017)
+- Commentary: Ovid’s Daphne and Apollo (Metamorphoses I.452-567) (beta ed., July 2017)

 I have had great success reading this selection with Latin III high school students.
 If you are looking for a reading in Ovid, I strongly recommend it–not merely as a myth but as an attempt by the poet to subvert the political propaganda of his times.
-The emperor Augustus actively cultivated his own public identification with Apollo, the god of moderation and self-restraint, and the laurel tree (Daphne) in order to portray himself as a paragon of self-restraint.
+The emperor Augustus cultivated his own public identification with Apollo, the god of moderation and self-restraint, and the laurel tree (Daphne) in order to portray himself as a paragon of self-restraint.
 But, as Ovid shows with increasingly comical and sinister turns, even the god Apollo fails to uphold the ideal that Augustus claims to embody.

 This is a proof of concept commentary, and I have no intention of finishing the remainder of Metamorphosis Book 1 at this time.
-This beta edition will likely end up in a very different commentary.